 Sha chi is the negative side of chi energy.
-This energy is very detrimental to the life force and growth of all matter.
+This negative energy is very detrimental to the life force and growth of all matter.
 It's often called the killing chi.
-There are many feng shui remedies that you can use to weaken and in some instances correct this form of negative energy.
+There are many feng shui remedies you can use to weaken and in some instances correct this form of negative energy.

-Understanding Sha Chi
+Understanding Sha Chi and Its Causes

 Sha chi is the villain of feng shui because it can literally stop the nourishing flow of chi energy to the various elements that reside in your home, including you.
 Negative chi disrupts and destroys this natural cycle of energy.
 While yin (sha chi) and yang (sheng chi) are part of the energy known as chi, they must remain balanced.
 Too much of either disrupts the element cycle and can create an upset in your home and your life.
 Negative chi can be natural or manmade.
 It is such a powerful energy that it can suck up the positive energy, like the air is sucked out of a vacuum.

-Natural Negative Chi
+Causes of Natural Negative Chi

 There are some places in the world that are harbingers of sha chi.
 Negative energy has somehow been trapped either on the surface or below the surface of the location.
 This type of energy is very difficult to negate or overcome unless you can effectively identify what is causing it.
 Sometimes, it could be as simple as radiation trapped inside rocks like granite or an underground natural cavern that creates a pocket of stagnant chi.
 A natural or manmade event that resulted in a catastrophic outcome where people suffered or even died can create negative chi.
 Sometimes, the only remedy for such an area is to relocate.

-Manmade Negative Chi
+Manmade Causes of Negative Chi

 Many manmade things cause sha chi.
 Clutter is the biggest culprit.
 Clutter blocks the flow of chi throughout your home and when chi can't flow naturally, it becomes stagnant.
 It's like damning up a river and preventing it from flowing down a mountainside.
 The solution is to get rid of the clutter.
 That means being merciless when it comes to getting rid of things that you don't use and don't need.
 Don't just box them up to store in the attic or garage.
 While they may be out of sight or contained in what appears to be a compact and organized fashion, the problem is still there, you've only changed the shape and location.

-Poison Arrows Inside Your Home
+Poison Arrows Inside Your Home Cause Sha Chi

 A classic example of sha chi is what's known as a poison arrow.
 A great visual of a poison arrow is a wall that juts out into a room and creates a harsh sharp corner that is directly across from where you always sit.
 A poison arrow would also be created if the corner of large piece of furniture in your office is directly across from where you sit.
 The sharp edge and angle creates what's known a poison arrow because it is focusing the energy into a point that is beamed straight at you.